gemie123/QueueFlow/README.md

 # Insights Deep Dive
-### Category 1:
+### Customer Experience Outcomes:

+* **CSAT Peaks During Midday Low-Friction Periods
-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+ 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

 * **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.